 Growing up as a daughter of foreign missionaries fashioned Carol with deep values, faith, and an appreciation for people and beauty.
 While in Argentina, Carol asked her parents for art lessons.
 With six children, Carol’s parents simply could not justify such an extravagant expense.
 Determined to paint, however, Carol saved her allowance to purchase several oil paints and a piece of canvas.
 She proceeded to paint a clipper ship in most intricate detail and presented it to her parents.
 Upon seeing the painting, they promptly signed her up for art school and provided for three years of schooling.
 “That is a sacrifice I will always remember and appreciate!”

-Carol is available for Portraits, fundraisers and assignments.
+Carol is available for special Commissions and Portraits.
 Please see our Contact Page for information on how to reach Carol.